pixelastic/blog.pixelastic.com/_posts/2011-02-23-differences-mercurial-subversion.md

 On the other hand, each Mercurial repository holds both the current public version and all the history.
-You do not have to deploy anything anywhere, justÂ `update` your current repo with data from one of the revision.
+You do not have to deploy anything anywhere, just `update` your current repo with data from one of the revision.

 ## Tortoise